LLNL/scr/doc/rst/users/halt.rst

 Halt a job
 ==========

-There are several mechanisms to instruct a running SCR application to halt.
+When SCR is configured to write datasets to cache, one needs to take care when terminating a job early so that SCR can copy datasets from cache to the parallel file system before the job allocation ends.
-It is often necessary to interact with the resource manager to halt a job.
+This section describes methods to cleanly halt a job, including detection and termination of a hanging job.

 scr_halt and the halt file
 --------------------------